cfpb/design-system/docs/pages/paragraphs.md

           #### Italicizing

-          We don’t serve the font file for Avenir Next Italic because we found Avenir Next Regular with browser-created faux italics was an acceptable substitute, and it saves a lot of bytes not to serve it.
+          We don’t serve the font file for Source Sans 3 Italic because we found Source Sans 3 Regular with browser-created faux italics was an acceptable substitute, and it saves a lot of bytes not to serve it.

           #### Bolding

-          We’re trying out Avenir Next Medium with faux bolding in place of Avenir Next Demi, though the results of that experiment have been less predictable, so we may yet revert that decision.
+          We’re trying out Source Sans 3 Medium with faux bolding in place of Source Sans 3 Semi-Bold, though the results of that experiment have been less predictable, so we may yet revert that decision.
         variation_specs: |-
-          * Avenir Next Regular
+          * Source Sans 3 Regular
           * 16px / 22px at all browser widths
       - variation_code_snippet: >-
-          <p class="lead-paragraph">Avenir Next Regular, 22px / 28px on large
+          <p class="lead-paragraph">Source Sans 3 Regular, 22px / 28px on large
           screens and 18px / 22px on small screens.
 Ut enim ad minim veniam, quis nostrud exercitation